Best Beaches in Aruba

-This gorgeous white-sand beach is fringed by mature palm trees and offers good swimming in shallow water, snorkelling in nearby rocky coves and diving on a scuttled German freighter, which lies on the seabed just offshore.
+This white-sand beach is fringed by mature palm trees and offers good swimming in shallow water, snorkelling in numerous rocky coves and diving on a scuttled German freighter, which lies on the seabed just offshore.

 A steady breeze makes the beach popular with windsurfers.
 There are no facilities on this beach so you need to take your own provisions.
 Malmok Beach lies to the south of Arashi Beach.